^

 Epidemiology

-Mucopolysaccharidosis, type IX is an extremely rare form of mucopolysaccharidosis.
-To date, there is a clinical description of one patient, a girl of 14 years.
+Mucopolysaccharidosis type IX is an extremely rare form of mucopolysaccharidosis.
+To date, there is a clinical description of one patient, a 14-year-old girl.

-Mucopolysaccharidosis, type IX, is due to mutations of the HYAL1 gene mapped on chromosome Sp.
-21.2.
+Mucopolysaccharidosis type IX is caused by mutations in the HYAL1 gene, mapped to chromosome 3p.21.2.
 The gene encodes the enzyme hyaluronidase.

-The main clinical manifestations of the disease are symmetrical nodular deposits in the parotid regions, mild dysmorphic features, growth retardation and preserved intelligence; stiffness of the joints is absent.
-When X-ray revealed multiple ulceration of the acetabulum.
+The main clinical manifestations of the disease are symmetrical nodular deposits in the parotid regions, mild dysmorphic features, growth retardation and preserved intelligence; joint stiffness is absent.
+Radiography revealed multiple ulcerations of the acetabulum.

 The iLive portal does not provide medical advice, diagnosis or treatment.